kamranahmedse/aws-cost-cli/readme.md

 $ aws-cost --help

   Usage: aws-cost [options]

-  Simple CLI to get your AWS costs
+  A CLI tool to perform cost analysis on your AWS account

   Options:
     -V, --version            output the version number

-    -c, --config [path]  Path to the config file
+    -k, --access-key [key]   AWS access key
+    -s, --secret-key [key]   AWS secret key
+    -r, --region [region]    AWS region

+    -p, --profile [profile]  AWS profile to use (default: "default")

-    -s, --summary        Get only the summary without service breakdown -j, --json           Get the output as JSON
+    -j, --json               Get the output as JSON -s, --summary            Get only the summary without service breakdown -t, --text               Get the output as plain text (no colors / tables)

-    -t, --text           Get the output as plain text (no colors / tables) -v, --version        Get the version of the CLI -h, --help           Get the help of the CLI
+    -v, --version            Get the version of the CLI -h, --help               Get the help of the CLI
 ```

 ## Note